Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 "Mind what, mate?"

-"Your ancestors were arboreal, you’re better suited for this than I am…"
+"Your ancestors were arboreal, you’re better suited for this than I am..."

 "Oh!"
 Ian monkeyed across the room with a nod.
 "Right.
 Climb on."